agametis/fms-logviewer-backend/README.md

 > In case, the port should not be open to the public, you need to apply the rule to your preferd zone.

-4. apply the new rule
+4. Apply the new rule

 ```bash
 firewall-cmd --reload
 ```

-5. check the status
+5. Check the status

 ```bash
 firewall-cmd --list-all